On the Termination of the General XL Algorithm and Ordinary Multinomials: Background on the XL algorithm

 See \cite{CY04} for some variations and discussions of the algorithm, and a comparison with Gr\"{o}bner basis algorithms.
 In particular, it was shown by Moh \cite{Moh} (see also \cite{CY04}) that the algorithm terminates for some $D$ provided the solution set is 0-dimensional.

 One might set the starting value of $D$ at $D=1+\max_i \deg(f_i)$.
-If the 'Solve' step fails for this $D$, or any $D$, we increment the input value of $D$ and run the algorithm again.
-In practice, the first $D$ at which the algorithm succeeds and terminates is usually larger than $D=1+\max_i \deg(f_i)$.
+If the ``Solve" step fails for this $D$, or any $D$, we increment the input value of $D$ and run the algorithm again.
+In practice, the first $D$ at which the algorithm succeeds and terminates is usually larger than $D=1+\max_i\deg(f_i)$.

 Considering only those $D$ for which the XL algorithm succeeds, the algorithm increases in running time with $D$.
 Therefore, when looking for maximum efficiency we would like to know the smallest $D$ such that the XL algorithm succeeds.
-Let us denote this value by $D^*$, the optimal input value of $D$.
-If we know $D^*$, we would use this as the starting input value for $D$.
-If we don't know the exact value of $D^*$ then a lower bound for $D^*$ is useful because we can use the lower bound as the starting value in the XL algorithm.
-Using ordinary multinomials, we will derive some lower bounds in this article.
+Let us denote this value by $D^*$.
+If we know $D^*$, we could use this as the starting input value for $D$.

+\begin{Remark} Step 2 performs Gaussian elimination.
+For this, we build a matrix whose columns are indexed by monomials of degree up to D (in the chosen order), and whose rows are indexed by the polynomials generated in step 1.
+The entries of the matrix in row $f$ are the coefficients of the monomials in $f$.
+This matrix is usually called the Macaulay matrix. \end{Remark}